Newly Received Plant Care

 Step 5: When to Contact Us

-Please contact Bounty Botanicals immediately after your plants are delivered if they appear damaged or unhealthy.
-Include photos of the condition upon arrival.
-If you wait too long or attempt recovery before reaching out, we must assume gardener error and can’t honor our “happy plant arrival” guarantee.
-Still, don’t hesitate to ask questions—we’re always glad to help.
+Please contact Bounty Botanicals immediately after delivery if your plants appear damaged or unhealthy.
+Include photos showing their condition upon arrival.
+If you wait too long or attempt recovery before reaching out, we must assume gardener error and cannot honor our “happy plant arrival” guarantee.
+That said, don’t hesitate to ask questions—we’re always happy to help.

 Step 6: A Few Final Notes

 Some plants—like Mimosa pudica (Sensitive Plant)—may drop leaves during shipping due to lack of airflow.
-This is normal and they’ll regrow.
+This is normal, and they will regrow.
 Others, like kratom, often adapt quickly with minimal stress.
 Patience and gentle acclimation are key to success.

 With a little care and gradual adjustment, your new plants will bounce back beautifully and thrive in their new home.